WTJEE/mongo-configs/.github/wiki/Messages-API.md

 messages.get("general.playerJoined", "pl", "player", player.getName());
 ```

-If you prefer to stay completely asynchronous, keep chaining futures.
-For handlers that only need cached values you can also grab a `Messages.View` once the messages object is ready:
+Keep chaining futures when you interact with Bukkit/Velocity objects.
+If you really need synchronous access, create a `Messages.View` after the initial load. **All** `View` methods call `CompletableFuture#join`, so use them only after the data is cached and never on a busy game thread.

 ```java
 Messages.View msg = messages.view(playerLanguage);